How does Divorce Work in Arizona?

 - Prioritizes the well-being of your children.
 The Aurit Center is dedicated to providing a healthier divorce option to best protect the well-being of children.
 Keeping parental conflict as low as possible helps ensure the health and happiness of children.

 - Keeps costs low.
 The Aurit Center offers predictable personalized Flat Fees that are 80-90% less than that cost of litigation.
-You will likely complete your entire divorce for less than you would pay for one spouse’s divorce attorney.
+You will likely complete your entire divorce for less than you would pay for one spouse’s divorce attorney fees.

-- Supports health co-parenting during and after divorce.
-The Aurit Center mediator’s facilitate and demonstrate effective, collaborative communication skills which contribute to ongoing healthy communication between co-parents.
+- Supports healthy co-parenting during and after divorce.
+The Aurit Center mediator’s facilitate and demonstrate effective, collaborative communication skills, which contributes to ongoing healthy communication between co-parents.
 We provide ongoing Periodic Reviews to help parents identify and discuss potential changes to their agreements to best meet the changing needs of the children.

 Why Mediation is the Healthier Option

-Divorce mediation means that spouses work together, under the guidance of a professional, neutral mediator to reach mutually-beneficial agreements regarding all aspects of divorce.
-Spouses in mediation, may also seek legal counsel for legal advice.
-There are numerous reasons to choose mediation rather than litigation for your divorce process, to include:
+Divorce mediation means that spouses work together, under the guidance of a professional and neutral mediator, to reach mutually-beneficial agreements regarding all aspects of divorce.
+Spouses in mediation may also seek out their own legal advice.
+There are numerous reasons to choose mediation rather than litigation for your divorce process, including: